M-earnest/tutorial_jupyter_books/content/2_host/host_website.md

 ### Setting Up Your Website

-**1.Open your repository in your browser and click on "Settings" in the top tab, located on the far right.**
+**1. Open your repository in your browser and click on "Settings" in the top tab, located on the far right.**

 ![Image of the tab where the word "Settings" is located on the far right](../../static/settings.png)